-Belarus President Aleksandr Lukashenko said as he spoke at the 2nd Belt and Road Forum for International Cooperation in Beijing on 26 April.
+Belarus President Aleksandr Lukashenko attended the 2nd Belt and Road Forum for International Cooperation in Beijing on 26 April.

-“The Belt and Road initiative confirm the wisdom of our ancestors who knew that the development of a separate country is almost impossible without interaction with other states.
+The Belt and Road initiative confirms the wisdom of our ancestors who knew that the development of a separate country is almost impossible without interaction with other states.

 Belarus, which is a transit channel for commodity flows from east to west and from north to south, is most interested in the existence of a fair, equitable and transparent system of international trade.

 Belarus has already been successfully testing this.
-We suggest combining the efforts of China’s authorized operator and the national Belarusian operator for the joint implementation of the project,” the head of state said.
+We suggest combining the efforts of China’s authorized operator and the national Belarusian operator for the joint implementation of the project.

 Secondly, this is the abolition of the licensing system of international road transportation, which will be an additional incentive for the development of transport and logistics activities.

 Thirdly, this is a stronger interconnection of infrastructure facilities.
-“We need further reconstruction of border stations, roads and railways, bridges, the development of multimodal transport hubs.
+We need further reconstruction of border stations, roads and railways, bridges, the development of multimodal transport hubs.

-“It depends on us whether to follow the new standards of economic cooperation, create a new large family or return to outdated geopolitical maneuvers.
-A strong one will overcome the obstacle, a wise one will make through the whole way,” said Aleksandr Lukashenko.
+It depends on us whether to follow the new standards of economic cooperation, create a new large family or return to outdated geopolitical maneuvers.

-The Belarusian President wished the forum participants strength to overcome all the obstacles that arise in the joint work on the Belt and Road project, and also wisdom to successfully implement the projects of this global initiative for the benefit of the peoples.
+“A strong one will overcome the obstacle, a wise one will make through the whole way.”
+I wish the forum participants strength to overcome all the obstacles that arise in the joint work on the Belt and Road project, and also wisdom to successfully implement the projects of this global initiative for the benefit of the peoples.